 - lung function test to measure how well your child's lungs are working

 - a mucus sample to test for bacteria so your child can get the right antibiotics

 - a cough suction if your child is young and can't cough up mucus

 - a check on how you're going with physiotherapy techniques and whether they need changing

-If a chest infection is severe or continues for a long time, your child will probably need to go to hospital for 10 to 14 days to have specialist treatment.
+If your child has a chest infection that is severe or continues for a long time, they may need to go to hospital for 10 to 14 days to have specialist treatment.

 Antibiotics.
 Your child will have these directly into a vein through a 'drip'.
 Sometimes your child will have a special drip called a 'PICC line'.
 This is a long tube which lasts for longer than a 'drip' - it doesn't need replacing regularly.

 Chest physiotherapy.
 A professional physiotherapist will do this twice a day.

 Sometimes, your child will have extra testing just like they do at outpatients appointments such as: